improvedk/improve.dk/source/_posts/iis7-the-object-identifier-does-not-represent-a-valid-object/iis7-the-object-identifier-does-not-represent-a-valid-object.md

 <!-- more -->

-<blockquote>Unknown: The object identifier does not represent a valid object.
-(Exception from HRESULT: 0x800710D8)</blockquote>
+> Unknown: The object identifier does not represent a valid object.
+(Exception from HRESULT: 0x800710D8)

 iisvalidobject_2.jpg